-Performance Outcome: This test worked, noting any wear and or damage, ensure cylinder pressure is within department standards or replaced, check low air alarm for activation, open bypass value to ensure operation, check pass device for operations, and place the unit back into service with 6 minutes.
+Performance Outcome: This test worked, noting any wear and or damage, ensure cylinder pressure is within department standards or replaced, check low air alarm for activation, open bypass value to ensure operation, check pass device for operations, and place the unit back into service.

-Candidate Directions: You will inspect and prepare the SCBA for reuse and demonstrate and verbalize all checks within 6 minutes.
+Candidate Directions: You will inspect and prepare the SCBA for reuse and demonstrate and verbalize all checks.
 The test will begin when I say, "Start."
 The test will end when you say, "Done."
 Do you understand the directions?